kensanata/phoebe/README.md

 ## Files

-If you allow uploads of binary files, these are stored separately from the regular pages; the wiki also doesn't keep old revisions of files around.
-That also means that if somebody overwrites a file, the old revision is gone.
+If you allow uploads of binary files, these are stored separately from the regular pages; the wiki doesn't keep old revisions of files around.
+If somebody overwrites a file, the old revision is gone.

-You definitely don't want random people uploading all sorts of images, videos and binaries files to your server.
+You definitely don't want random people uploading all sorts of images, videos and binaries to your server.
 Make sure you set up those [tokens](#security) using `--wiki_token`!

 ## Main Page and Title